Housing and building codes

 Most building codes have grandfathering provisions such that the code does not apply to existing buildings unless they are undergoing renovations.
 Rather than create and maintain their own codes, the overwhelming majority of localities have adopted one of two model building codes.
 One building code is created and maintained by the International Code Council (ICC), and the other by the National Fire Protection Association (NFPA).
 Both organizations update their codes every three years.
 (To keep local jurisdictions informed about changes to their model codeA building code made by an organization independent of the local government.
 It ensures consistency in code requirements and enforcement.
 Many local jurisdiction adopt the model code, then add amendments to reflect the local conditions.s, both the ICC and the NFPA offer a free electronic newsletter on the latest code developments.)
 The ICC is generally supported by architects and owners and managers of buildings, and the NFPA is generally supported by fire chiefs and trade unions.

 All fifty states and the District of Columbia have enacted the one of the two versions of the model codes at the state or jurisdictional level.
 Jurisdictions must choose which model to adopt, and that choice may be the subject of intense political debate, involving lobbyists from both sides.
 The City of Chicago is the only municipality that continues to use a building code it developed on its own called the Municipal Code of Chicago.
-Yet while the model codes serve as the basis for nearly all building codes, jurisdictions typically make modifications based on local preferences and conditions.
+Yet while the model codes serve as the basis for nearly all building codes, jurisdictions typically make modifications based on local preferences and environmental risk conditions.
 Whether to deviate from the model code, and to what extent, should be based in part on feedback from the local builders and developers which can be obtained directly, through their trade associations, or by establishing a commission.

 The degree of flexibility available to localities to modify their building codes depends on federal and state law.
 In general, there is a presumption that federal statutes do not preempt building codes, as building codes are traditionally a matter of state and local law.
 However, there are some instances in which Congress, in enacting a statute, expresses a “clear and manifest” purpose that the statute preempt state and local building codes, and in these instances federal courts have struck down local and state codes that conflict with the federal law.
 A recent example is the Energy Policy and Conservation Act, which establishes nationwide energy efficiency standards for certain residential home appliances, and expressly preempts state or local standards requiring greater efficiency than the federal standards (although the statute makes a specific exception for certain building codes designed to promote energy efficiency).